 Current Rate Ranges by Lender Type (May 2026)

-Rates shift with the federal funds rate environment, but the spread between lender categories is structurally stable.
-Here is where each lender type sits as of May 2026:
+Rates shift with the federal funds rate environment.
+The spread between lender categories is structurally stable.

-The SBA rate appears more expensive than the best bank rates but is typically cheaper than mid-range bank LOCs.
-For businesses with credit profiles in the 680-720 range that don't qualify for a bank's best pricing, SBA CAPLine often delivers better economics.
+For businesses in the 680-720 credit range that don't qualify for bank's best pricing, SBA CAPLine often delivers better economics.
 For a full comparison, see our SBA vs. traditional LOC analysis.

 | Lender Type | APR Range | Rate Basis | Fixed or Variable | Best For |